-They were originally intended to support our approach to comprehension instruction (see today's featured ONLiNE Course) but can be used for any variation of guided reading.
+They were originally intended to support our approach to comprehension instruction and have been modified for use in our 'SevenPlus' intervention for Struggling Older Readers.
+However, they can be used for any variation of guided reading.
 Some teachers even use them in their writing programme as models of how to write increasingly more complex text.

 Each text comes as a PDF file which can be printed off for a lesson or loaded onto iPads or similar devices.
 Each text also comes as a Powerpoint file for use with the whole class (data projector or big screen TV).
 These Powerpoints also make for great distance learning guided reading lessons.

 So there you have it.
 A significant set of resources that can take the angst out of your text selection.